Frequently Asked Questions

 text

-- Sender ID Rules: Reiterate that US/Canada requires a Plivo number.
+Sender ID Rules: US/Canada requires a Plivo number.
 Other countries have varying rules for numeric vs. alphanumeric sender IDs, often requiring pre-registration.
 Using an invalid or unregistered sender ID will cause message delivery failure.
 Check Plivo's country-specific SMS guidelines.

-- Opt-Out Handling: Regulations (like TCPA in the US) require handling STOP, HELP keywords.
-Plivo can manage standard opt-outs automatically for long codes and Toll-Free numbers if configured in the console.
+Opt-Out Handling: Regulations (like TCPA in the US) require handling STOP and HELP keywords.
+Plivo can manage standard opt-outs automatically for long codes and Toll-Free numbers if you configure this in the console.
 Ensure compliance with local regulations.
-For this basic guide, we rely on Plivo's default handling.

 For this simple single-message API, major optimizations are usually unnecessary.
 However, for higher volume: